laufergall/webscraping_workshop/workshop/task_03/task_03.md

 &#8594; **Call the GET endpoint** `/movies/titles` to retrieve all movie titles currently shown in Berlin cinemas.
 Clicking on movies, then on "Try it out" under "/movies/titles", and then on "Execute".
 Optionally, you can also filter by indicating (as the "contains" parameter) a sub-string which must be included in the title.
 You should see a Response, hopefully with Code 200!

-Of course, you can also make GET requests with curl, yet it is not so friendly.
+Of course, you can also make GET requests with curl, yet this is not so friendly.

 In your terminal, if you have curl installed: